abogdanova/SwarmGE/README.md

 ##Max Tree Nodes

 By default there are no limits to the maximum number of nodes a derivation tree can have.
-This can lead to genetic bloat, dramaticaly slowing down the overall evolutionary process.
+This can lead to genetic bloat, dramatically slowing down the overall evolutionary process.
 One way to prevent this is to specify a global maximum number of derivation tree nodes with the argument:

     --max_tree_nodes [INT]